Helvind/email-service/README.md

 The services is setup with a Prometheus scrap endpoint for metrics, to monitor traffic...
 TODO actual metrics

 ### Scaling
 In `manifests/email-service.yaml` are definitions of Kubernetes resources, to deploy the service.
-This creates 2 replicas of the service that are loadbalanced through "TBD", and will automatically scale on CPU load up to 12 replicas through a Kubernetes HorizontalPodAutoscaler
+This creates 2 replicas of the service that are loadbalanced through a GCP ingress, and will automatically scale on CPU load up to 12 replicas through a Kubernetes HorizontalPodAutoscaler.
+In `cmd/async-client/client.go` is a client implementation that does a lot of parallel requests to test the scaling.

 ## Running locally
 The e-mail service can be started with: